1. Home

 Consolidation Methods: Choosing Your Approach

 Your ownership percentage and control level determine which consolidation method to apply.
-Understanding these methods ensures compliance with accounting standards and accurate financial reporting.

 Full Consolidation Method